Kaizersensei/Densetsu/README.md

 ## Personal Contribution Statement

-This repository reflects a vast amount of iterative work, testing, and experimentation — but the code itself is not authored by me.
+This repository reflects a vast amount of iterative work, testing, and experimentation — but the code itself is 99% ChatGPT - I'm a game designer, not a coder.

 ### **What I did:**